Our story

 1961

-In 1961 the property was sold to the Oakley family who ran the property as a dairy, with part of the house converted to flats, until the property was put up for sale in July 1989.
+In 1961, Glen Derwent was purchased by Keith and Jean Oakley of Lachlan, both descendants of early pioneers of that area.
+They ran the property as a dairy, with part of the house converted to flats, until the property was put up for sale in July 1989.

 1961